The Huntington® Secured Credit Card Case Study

 We started as early as user testing to help customers achieve their credit goals.
 By conducting multiple rounds of A/B testing and interviews with both bankers and customers, we found valuable insights that contributed to a successful user experience and product.
 Utilizing the research team's user personas supported my content strategy; they made me feel more connected to my audience, translating into a user-driven experience.

 To directly address the need for enhanced financial literacy and confidence, we strategically integrated educational aids.
 Features like the "How Funding Works" and "Here's What You'll Need" modals provided clear and accessible explanations, demystifying the workings of their new secured credit card.
 Furthermore, offering users the flexibility to choose between single-source and multi-source funding options significantly boosted their sense of autonomy and control.
-The ability for customers to apply for their credit card in a Huntington branch, allowing for real-time balance adjustments, further amplified their financial confidence.
+The ability for customers to make real-time balance adjustments to their accounts further amplified their financial confidence.

 Our commitment to extensive user testing proved to be a game-changer, revealing critical insights that informed effective strategies for both our colleagues and our customers.
 The perspective of our bankers, with their direct customer interactions, provided us with a nuanced understanding of customer needs and underlying assumptions.
 Interviewing users gave us a better understanding of what drove potential skepticism and pain points for them.
 This comprehensive research approach, paired with user-friendly design and effective content strategy, directly translated into an intuitive and impactful digital experience for colleagues and customers.